enricopolanski/functional-programming/README.md

 **Quiz**.
 Why is it so important that `number` is a *total* order?

 Is it possible to capture the notion of being _totally ordered_ for other types that are not `number`?
-To do so we rist need to capture the notion of *equality*.
+To do so we first need to capture the notion of *equality*.

-# 4. Eq
+Eq

 *Equivalence relations* capture the concept of *equality* of elements of the same type.
 The concept of an *equivalence relation* can be implemented in TypeScript with the following type class: